Caliburn-Micro/caliburn-micro.github.io/documentation/configuration.md

     }
 ```

->Notice that the ShellViewModel inherits from PropertyChangedBase.
-This is a Caliburn.Micro base class that implements the infrastructure for property change notification and automatically performs UI thread marshalling.
+Notice that the ShellViewModel inherits from PropertyChangedBase.
+This is a base class that implements the infrastructure for property change notification and automatically performs UI thread marshalling.
 It will come in handy :)

 Now that we have our ViewModel, let’s create the bootstrapper.
 The Bootstrapper will configure the framework and tell it what to do.

 7. Create a new class named "HelloBootstrapper".
 You can use this tiny bit of code:

 ``` csharp